What You Need to Know about Home Canning and Botulism

 The Big Fear: Botulism

-Thankfully, botulism poisoning is very rare.
+Thankfully, botulism poisoning is rare.
 In the U.S., the Centers for Disease Control (CDC) receive about 145 reported cases of botulism poisoning yearly.
 Only 15% of these cases are associated with food.
 However, among those cases 38%, are from improperly home canned vegetables.

 What Kills Botulism

-There are two ways to ensure your home canned food does not kill somebody (or make them ill).
+There are two ways to ensure your home canned food does not kill somebody (or make them seriously ill).
 The first involves the acidity level of the food, and the second has to do with heating the food.

-Botulism hates a high-acid environment.
+Botulism spores hate a high-acid environment.
 That means if your canned food is high enough in acidity, botulism can't make you sick.
 Foods that are safe to water bath can must have a high acidity level - 4.6 or higher.
 Anything below that level of acidity must be pressure canned, or indeed, it might make someone very, very sick.

-The Easy Way to Prevent Botulism
+The Easy Way to Prevent Botulism Poisoning

 So how easy is that?
 Just use approved recipes from a source like Ball or NCHFP.
 Easy peasy!